 The new millennium began with one of the biggest stock market crashes of that era.
-The dot-com bubble began to form in the late 1990s, as internet access expanded and became an indispensable part of people’s daily lives.
+The dot-com bubble started to form in the late 1990s as internet access expanded and became indispensable in people’s daily lives.
 Amid the tech euphoria, the stock values began to climb.
 Home to the most significant tech stocks, NASDAQ rose from close to 1,000 points in 1995 to over 5,000 points in 2000.62 There was an IPO frenzy, and stocks began to trade at inflated levels.
 Easy access to capital, market exuberance, and pure speculation.

 However, in March 2000, things began to change.
-The value of stocks on NASDAQ crashed from $6.71 trillion at that time to $5.78 trillion by the end of April.63 Tech stocks, especially online retailers, took a huge hit.
-The share prices of blue-chip technology stocks such as Intel, Oracle, and Cisco plunged over 80% of their value.
+The value of stocks on NASDAQ crashed from $6.71 trillion to $5.78 trillion by the end of April.63 Tech stocks, especially online retailers, took a huge hit.
+The share prices of blue-chip technology stocks such as Intel, Oracle, and Cisco plunged by over 80% of their value.

 2008: The Sub-prime Crisis Rattled The Stock Markets